Airport food? By choice? Sounds crazy but you can get legit Nashville-centric grub and local brews from a number of

 Break the habit of the chains and get some local chow and beer at one of these homegrown on-site operations that defy the standards of airport restaurants.

 Gibson Cafe’ near Gate C-20.
 Not exactly the most indigenous menu but the memorabilia is cool.
-They get extra points for sourcing from Provence Breads and Kijiji Coffee, however, recent reviews have not been favorable.
+They get points for local-sourcing from Provence Breads and Kijiji Coffee, however, recent reviews have not been favorable.

 Fat Bottom Brewery near Gate C-14.
 East Nashville’s first brewery has spread its wings by opening an airport kiosk (and relocating to a larger facility in The Nations).
 Make your selection from a quartet of standard ales or try something seasonal like their Icebreaker coffee porter.
 Four-packs of 16 oz. cans are ready to become carry-on luggage.

 La Hacienda Mexican Restaurant near Gate A-3.
 Why settle for a Starbucks muffin for breakfast when you can have huevos rancheros from one of Nashville’s most revered Mexican institutions?
 Offerings change as the day rolls on.
 They also offer an eclectic assortment of frozen cocktails.